fabieu/git-backup/README.md

-# gitlab-backup
+# git-backup

-Constantly backup all your repositories from GitHub and/or GitLab to the local filesystem with a single Python script
+Backup all your repositories from GitHub and GitLab to your local filesystem.
+This script will automatically discover all projects based on a given personal access token and will clone them to the target path.
+If you rerun the script with the same target path specified it will update the repositories instead of cloning them again.

 ## Requirements